karmaniverous/serverless-zod-openapi/.stan/system/stan.project.md

   - None of these require consumers to know or pass the slug explicitly.

 Separation of concerns (modules per function)

 - Hygiene goal: large concerns may be split into distinct modules; they must remain small and focused, and only import what they need.
-  - func.ts: the source of truth, calls app.defineFunction({...}) and exports the per-function API object returned by registration (e.g., export const fn).
+  - lambda.ts: the source of truth, calls app.defineFunction({...}) and exports the per-function API object returned by registration (e.g., export const fn).
-  - handler.ts: import { fn } from './func' and export const handler = fn.handler(business).
+  - handler.ts: import { fn } from './lambda' and export const handler = fn.handler(business).
-  - openapi.ts: import { fn } from './func' and call fn.openapi(baseOperation).
+  - openapi.ts: import { fn } from './lambda' and call fn.openapi(baseOperation).
-  - serverless.ts (non-HTTP only): import { fn } from './func' and call
+  - serverless.ts (non-HTTP only): import { fn } from './lambda' and call
     fn.serverless(extras).
 HTTP endpoints typically don’t need a separate file if method/basePath/httpContexts suffice.

 Aggregation (explicit loaders; no hidden imports)

 - To generate global artifacts without per-function imports, use small loaders:
-  - register.functions.ts: imports all func.ts (ensures every function is
+  - register.functions.ts: imports all lambda.ts (ensures every function is
     registered before builds).
   - register.openapi.ts: imports all openapi.ts (ensures per-function OpenAPI
     base operations are attached).